netbirdio/ios-client/README.md

 - iOS 14.0+ / tvOS 17.0+
 - Xcode 15.0+
-- gomobile (with tvOS support - see build instructions)
+- gomobile (netbird forked version with tvOS support - see below)

+## gomobile-fork

+Since gomobile doesn't natively support tvOS targets, NetBird has created a fork that does.
+Please see the repo for more information: https://github.com/netbirdio/gomobile-tvos-fork

 ## Run locally